libxsmm/libxsmm/README.md

 The prefetch interface is extending the signature of all kernels by three arguments (pa, pb, and pc).
 These additional arguments are specifying the locations of the operands of the next multiplication (the next a, b, and c matrices).
 Providing unnecessary arguments in case of the three-argument kernels is not big a problem (beside of some additional call-overhead), however running a kernel which is picking up more than three arguments and actually picking up garbage data is disabling the hardware prefetcher (due to software prefetches) followed by a misleading prefetch location plus an eventual page fault due to an out-of-bounds (garbage-)location.

-Further, the generated interface of the library also encodes the parameters the library was built for (static information).
+Further, the generated configuration ([template](https://github.com/hfp/libxsmm/blob/master/src/template/libxsmm_config.h)) of the library encodes the parameters for which the library was built for (static information).
 This helps optimizing client code related to the library's functionality.
 For example, the LIBXSMM_MAX_* and LIBXSMM_AVG_* information can be used with the LIBXSMM_PRAGMA_LOOP_COUNT macro in order to hint loop trip counts when handling matrices related to the problem domain of LIBXSMM.

 ### Auto-dispatch
 The function `libxsmm_?mmdispatch` helps amortizing the cost of the dispatch when multiple calls with the same M, N, and K are needed.
 The automatic code dispatch is orchestrating two levels: